Mc17fl/context-menu-translate/README.md

 # Context Menu Translate
-Chromium extension that allows you to translate highlighted text, accessed by an option in the browsers context menu (right click).
+Chromium extension that allows you to translate highlighted text, accessed by an option in the browser's context menu (right click).
 Ability to choose detection and translation language defaults in the extension popup menu.

 <p align="center">